Panel from the Coffin of a Woman

 Egyptian, Classical, Ancient Near Eastern Art

 This coffin is decorated with hieroglyphic texts invoking both national gods and the local gods of Asyut.
+The texts also include a prayer for bread, beer, and other offerings in the afterlife.
 A stand with five jars of oil, a bed with seven linen bags of materials for mummification, a mirror, and a pair of sandals are all depicted on the coffin’s side, magically ensuring their presence in the tomb and with the deceased forever.

 ca. 2008-1875 B.C.E.